zloether/ScattergoriesPy/categories.md

 Things That Are Hard
 Things That Are Fragile
 Things That Have Wings
-Things That You May Find at a Circus
 Things That People Generally Lose
 Things That You May Find at a School
 Things That Get Bad After Some Time